dvdmtw98/blog/Post Vault/articles/2024-01-18-building-home-lab-part-7.md

 ## Appendix

 With this, we have completed the setup of the Active Directory lab.
 To wrap up, in this module we set up 3 VMs.
 The 1st VM (Windows Server 2019) was configured to be the Domain Controller and the other 2 VMs (Windows 10 Enterprise) were configured as client devices.
 Additionally, on the DC VM, we enabled DHCP, set up DNS Forwarder and configured Policies to be applied to client devices.

+You can delete the Windows Server 2019 ISO file if you do not want to store it for future use.
+Do not delete the Windows 10 Enterprise ISO just yet as we will require it to setup FlareVM.

 ### DNS & DHCP Verification